Machine Gun Preacher: Plot

 In 2003 in southern Sudan, the LRA attack a village and force a young boy to kill his mother.

 A few years earlier, Sam Childers, an alcoholic drug-using biker from Pennsylvania, is released from prison and finds that his wife, Lynn, has given up her job as a stripper after accepting Christ as her savior.
 Dumbfounded by her decision, he returns to a life of crime and partying and doing heroin with his friend Donnie, and one night he almost kills a vagrant.
 Shaken by the experience, Sam goes to church with Lynn, where he is baptized and offered salvation.

 With a new outlook on life, Sam is able to find a stable job as a construction worker and later starts his own company.
 He helps Donnie get sober and goes on a missionary trip to Uganda to build homes for refugees.
-While there, he asks Deng, one of the SPLA soldiers watching over his group, to take him north to see Sudan.
-Deng warns him that it is a war zone, but Sam still wants to go.
+While there, he asks Deng, one of the SPLA soldiers watching over his group, to take him north to see Sudan, despite Deng warning him that it is a war zone.
 In a medical tent, Sam is asked by a female doctor to help move a woman who has just had her lips cut off by Joseph Kony's LRA rebels.
 That night, Sam witnesses the large numbers of children who come from their villages to sleep outdoors on the ground at the displaced persons camp because it is safer than staying at home, and Sam brings as many as will fit into his and Deng's room to sleep.
 The next day, Deng takes Sam to a village that was attacked by the LRA, and Sam sees a child get killed by a land mine.

-Traumatized and changed by the trip, Sam receives a "vision" from God that tells him to build both a church in his own neighborhood, which will not turn anyone away, and an orphanage in southern Sudan.
+Traumatized and changed by the trip, Sam receives a vision from God that tells him to build both a church in his own neighborhood, which will not turn anyone away, and an orphanage in southern Sudan.
 He begins preaching at the church once it is built and then returns to Africa to build the orphanage.
 During construction, the LRA attack, destroying everything.
 Sam calls Lynn to tell her what happened and that he is giving up, but she says it is a test from God and he should start building again.
 After the orphanage is complete, a young girl brought there dies of her injuries, prompting Sam to start to lead armed raids to rescue children, including child soldiers, from the LRA.